Axway/open-banking-docs/content/en/docs/Validation/troubleshooting.md

 weight: 10
 date: 2021-09-02
 ---
-Find useful logs, enable debug options, and connect to UIs to help identify the cause for errors.
+Find useful logs, enable debug options, and connect to UIs to help identify the root cause of errors.

 ## Debug API traffic